ceph/ceph/doc/releases/quincy.rst

 v17.2.1 Quincy
 ==============

-This is the second stable release of Ceph Quincy.
+This is the first bugfix release of Ceph Quincy.

 Notable Changes
 ---------------
-* The "BlueStore zero block detection" feature (first introduced to Quincy in https://github.com/ceph/ceph/pull/43337) has been turned off by default with a new global configuration called `bluestore_zero_block_detection`.
+* The "BlueStore zero block detection" feature (first introduced to Quincy in https://github.com/ceph/ceph/pull/43337) has been turned off by default with a new global option called `bluestore_zero_block_detection`.
 This feature, intended for large-scale synthetic testing, does not interact well with some RBD and CephFS features.
-Any side effects experienced in previous Quincy versions would no longer occur, provided that the configuration remains set to false.
+Any side effects experienced in previous Quincy versions would no longer occur, provided that the config option remains set to false.
   Relevant tracker: https://tracker.ceph.com/issues/55521

 * telemetry: Added new Rook metrics to the 'basic' channel to report Rook's